Texis Cartel: Operations

-The Texis Cartel did not have a hierarchical leadership structure, instead, it operated as a coalition between various individuals who oversaw certain aspects of the cartel.
-The cartel utilized its business connections to help launder money and receive indirect loans from the Salvadoran government worth up to hundreds of thousands of United States dollars.
-The Texis Cartel was headquartered in Metapán, Santa Ana in northern El Salvador.
-The cartel helped Colombian drug cartels move drugs through Central America towards North America; it received drug shipments in northern El Salvador in San Fernando and Dulce Nombre de María, moved it by truck through Chalatenango along the Northern Longitudinal Highway, and exported it to Guatemala out of Metapán.
-This route was known as the "Northern Route" or "The Little Pathway" ("El Caminito").
-The Texis Cartel bribed several mayors and businessmen along this route to allow drug shipments to remain unhindered.
+According to InSight Crime, the Texis Cartel does not have a hierarchical leadership structure; instead, it supposedly operates as a coalition between various individuals who oversee certain aspects of the cartel.
+The cartel allegedly utilizes its business connections to help launder money and receive indirect loans from the Salvadoran government worth up to hundreds of thousands of United States dollars.
+The Texis Cartel is, as of 2017, allegedly headquartered in Metapán, Santa Ana in northern El Salvador.
+The cartel allegedly helps Colombian drug cartels move drugs through Central America towards North America; it receives drug shipments in northern El Salvador in San Fernando and Dulce Nombre de María, moves it by truck through Chalatenango along the Northern Longitudinal Highway, and exports it to Guatemala out of Metapán.
+This route is known as the "Northern Route" or "The Little Pathway" ("El Caminito").
+The Texis Cartel allegedly bribes several mayors and businessmen along this route to allow drug shipments to remain unhindered.

-The Texis Cartel primary specialized in drug trafficking operations.
-The cartel also operated prostitution rings and engaged in extortion and kidnapping.
-The Texis Cartel had an unknown number of members.
-The cartel infrequently committed homicides, and its low-ranking members often did not carry weapons and instead relied on soldiers and police officers for protection.
-The cartel did not ally itself with any specific drug cartels, instead, offering its services to whatever group was willing to pay.
-It typically worked with drug cartels from Colombia and Mexico.
+According to InSight Crime, Texis Cartel primarily specializes in drug trafficking operations.
+The cartel also allegedly operates prostitution rings and engaged in extortion and kidnapping.
+The Texis Cartel has an unknown number of members.
+According to InSight Crime, the cartel infrequently commits homicides, and its low-ranking members often do not carry weapons, instead relying on soldiers and police officers for protection.
+The cartel does not ally itself with any specific drug cartels, instead, offering its services to whatever group is willing to pay.
+It typically works with drug cartels from Colombia and Mexico.

-The Texis Cartel's wide network of connections to Salvadoran government officials helped the group make its drug trafficking operations more efficient.
-The businessmen and politicians who led the cartel granted it the funds necessary to maintain its operations.
-Soldiers and police officers involved in the cartel's operations provided security and advised the cartel ahead of time of potential police operations.
-The cartel bribed judges and prosecutors to not pursue charges against individuals involved in the cartel's drug trafficking operations.
-The cartel also hired gang members from MS-13 and 18th Street gang to intimidate and kill opponents if necessary.
+The Texis Cartel's alleged wide network of connections to Salvadoran government officials helps the group make its drug trafficking operations more efficient.
+The businessmen and politicians who allegedly lead the cartel grant it the funds necessary to maintain its operations.
+Soldiers and police officers allegedly involved in the cartel's operations provide security and advise the cartel ahead of time of potential police operations.
+The cartel allegedly bribes judges and prosecutors to not pursue charges against individuals involved in the cartel's drug trafficking operations.